Kotesh000/Robomop/README.md

 - **Autonomous Navigation**: Utilizes ultrasonic sensors for obstacle detection and avoidance.
 - **Efficient Cleaning**: Equipped with a suction mechanism to collect dust and debris.
-- **Compact Design**: Constructed using lightweight materials for easy maneuverability.
+- **Compact Design**: Constructed using lightweight materials for easy manoeuvrability.

 ## Materials Required